This post contains affiliate links. Please read my disclosure for more info.

 It was always a 1:2 ration with a ½ cup of oats (instant or regular) and 1 cup of water.
 If milk was involved, it would always be ¼ cup.

-A full stomach is only one factor the body uses to realize that it is full-up.
-Another factor is the hormones that communicate with the brain, meaning that eating slower can actually help you feel full faster!
+A full stomach is only one factor the body uses to realize that it’s full-up.
+Another factor is the hormones that communicate with the brain.

-Share Your Desserts
+5. Share Your Desserts

-Get a Good Night Sleep
+6. Get a Good Night Sleep

-So if you want to LOSE 15 lbs in 4 weeks, there’s no way you can afford putting on 1.8 lbs every 5 days.
+If you want to LOSE 15 lbs in 4 weeks, there’s no way you can afford putting on 1.8 lbs every 5 days.
 That amounts to GAINING about 10 lbs every 4 weeks.

-Optional: Go Meatless
+7. Go Meatless

 Psychology Today, after examining their research on the impact of forgoing meat in weight loss, concluded that “most people will lose weight if they stop eating meat” and that, over the long haul, you’ll most likely lose “between 5 – 10 lbs” by readjusting to a meatless diet.

 If it takes you a bit longer to lose 15 lbs than just one month, don’t be disheartened!
-This method works wonders but may not work equally for everyone.
+It’s normal and perfectly ok.

 Everyone’s metabolism and starting weight are different.
-Those with higher weights will lose weight faster, and those who weigh lighter to start off with will probably lose the pounds slower.
-And that’s normal and perfectly ok.
+Those with higher weights will lose weight faster, and vice versa.

-The Best Diet Is the One You Actually Keep
+10. The Best Diet Is the One You Actually Keep